Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 Mathematical Foundation

-The core of this scheme relies on polynomial interpolation.
+Shamir’s Secret Sharing relies on polynomial interpolation.
 The fundamental idea is that it takes points to uniquely define a polynomial of degree .

 To protect a secret , we construct a random polynomial of degree where .
 The polynomial is defined as: